everypay/everypay-net/README.md

 Everypay.Everypay.apiKey = "sk_YoUraPikEy";
 Everypay.Everypay.isTest = true; // False for production environments.

+/*
+ You can only handle card information if you have PCI DSS SEQ D This example is only for MOTO (mail order telephone order) payments You need to use this plugin with our iFrame solution in order to handle card data */

 Dictionary<string, string> data = new Dictionary<string, string> ();
 data.Add ("amount", "1000"); // 10 EURO in cents
 data.Add ("card_number", "4111111111111111");